-The end of the Age of Reason is not a regression of human development, but the naturally evolving opportunity (and necessity) for humans to grow into our next level of consciousness: the spiritual.
+The 21st century is the first post-rational century in human history (earlier history being prerational and rational^{ccxlix}).
+This is not a regression in human development, but the naturally evolving opportunity (and necessity) for humans to grow into our next level of consciousness: the spiritual.
 So far, technology has not been able to surpass human beings in spiritual consciousness.